Why I'm Turning Off HGTV

 Now I'm not saying we should never paint, or replace a floor, or buy a house that's been neglected and do the repairs and renovations that are necessary to make it a comfortable home.
 I'm certainly not averse to beauty or craftsmanship or putting some of your own personality into your living space.

-But HGTV intends to make you unhappy with what you have so you will go out and buy buy buy.
+But HGTV intends to make you unhappy with what you have so you'll go out and buy buy buy.
 Home styles are like clothing styles, and change almost as quickly.
 It's fast fashion all over again, only what we're constantly discarding and replacing in our homes entails far greater volume and expense than a few jeans and tee shirts.

 We need to pay attention to what we already have.
 We need to take care of it and be grateful for it so we can be happier and more contented every day.
 And when we do make a repair or an upgrade, it needs to be for a reason greater than, "I saw it on HGTV," or "No one who's anyone has Formica anymore," or "Jonathan Scott on Property Brothers says it's the next big thing."

-And remember: Even an older, little, boxy, flat top house can be the scene of a happy life.
+Even an older, little, boxy, flat top house can be the scene of a happy life.